DeltaIsaire/palmFD/README.md

 ## Prerequisites

-The code of this project is written for R statistical software version 3.4.4 (R Core Team, 2018).
+The code of this project is written for R statistical software version 3.6.0 (R Core Team, 2019).
 See https://www.R-project.org/ for more information and installation instructions.

-In addition, the following R packages are required:
+In addition, the following R packages (and their prerequisites) are required:
 ```
-parallel - should come pre-installed with your R installation
+car
+corrplot
+cowplot
+FD
+ggplot2
+grid
+gridExtra
+leaps
+magrittr
+MuMIn
+ncf
+parallel
 plyr
-magrittr
-BHPMF - install with devtools::install_github("fisw10/BHPMF")
 reshape2
-FD
+scales
 sf
+spatialreg
 spdep
+viridis
 ```

 ### Compatibility with Windows

-The code has been developed and tested on Linux Mint 18.
+The code has been developed and tested on Linux Mint 18 MATE (64 bit).
 I have tried to make the code fully compatible with Windows, but compatibility is not guaranteed.

-In particular, the null models for functional diversity are generated with parallel processing using 'parallel::mclapply'.
-This R function uses forking, which is not supported on Windows.

 ## Running the code

-There are two series of scripts.
-The first is the test series, whose filenames begin with 'test\_'.
-This script series is used for code development.
-There is a parent script ('00\_run\_all\_tests\_.R') that will automatically execute all test scripts.
-The second series of scripts are the main scripts, which are like the no-nonsense final version of the code.
-There is also a parent script for these ('00\_run\_all\_main.R').
+The complete analysis is performed in 10 scripts, each of which depends on the output of one or more previous scripts.
+The filenames have number prefixes to indicate the proper order.

+There is a parent script (00_run_all.R) that will execute all scripts in their proper order.
+Running this parent script is the easiest way to re-generate all output at once.

 Each script contains a description of what it does, at the top of the file.